hevnsnt/Awesome_Incident_Response/README.md

 Keeping all software and systems up-to-date with the latest security patches and upgrades is essential.
 This includes not just operating systems, but also any applications and devices connected to the network.
 There should be a documented policy stating timelines for Critical, High, Medium, and Low severity software patches, with a documented exception process.
 Leverage asset tracking systems and your regular security assessments to validate that this process is working as intended.
 The [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md) goes into more detail on how to develop an Awesome vulnerability management program.

-[Brian Krebs](https://krebsonsecurity.com/2011/05/krebss-3-basic-rules-for-online-safety/) Wrote "Krebs’s 3 Basic Rules for Online Safety" in 2011 and it still remains true today:

-* If you didn’t go looking for it, don’t install it.
-* If you installed it, update it.
-* If you no longer need it, remove it.

 ### 4. Conduct regular security assessments: